 Lifestyle and home remedies

-If you're experiencing vaginal dryness or irritation, the following measures may provide some relief:
+If you're experiencing vaginal dryness or irritation, these measures may provide some relief:

-A variety of alternative medicines are used to treat vaginal dryness and irritation associated with menopause, but few approaches are backed by evidence from clinical trials.
-Interest in complementary and alternative medicine is growing and researchers are working to determine the benefits and risks of various alternative treatments for vaginal atrophy.
-Here are some of the approaches under investigation:
+Some alternative medicines are used to treat vaginal dryness and irritation associated with menopause, but few approaches are backed by evidence from clinical trials.
+Interest in complementary and alternative medicine is growing, and researchers are working to determine the benefits and risks of various alternative treatments for vaginal atrophy.

-Regular sexual activity, either with or without a partner, can decrease problems with vaginal atrophy.
-Sexual activity enhances blood flow to your vagina, which helps keep vaginal tissues healthy.
+Regular sexual activity, either with or without a partner, may help prevent vaginal atrophy.
+Sexual activity increases blood flow to your vagina, which helps keep vaginal tissues healthy.